 Facility planning for transportation projects, including bikeways, serves as the transition between the master plan and a stand-alone project within the county's Capital Improvements Program (CIP).

-During the first phase of facility planning, the Montgomery County Department of Transportation (MCDOT) performs a rigorous investigation into critical project elements, including purpose and need, usage forecasts, traffic impacts, community impacts, public participation, cost estimates and sources of funding.
+As of 2018, the Montgomery County Department of Transportation's (MCDOT) Transportation Project Development Process includes several phases to evaluate and preliminarily design a proposed project, provide information for elected officials to determine if the project should be funded, and move forward to final design and construction.
+All phases include public involvement.
+These phases include: